Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Modified principal nest

-Consider a unicritical polynomial $P_c$ with $q$ rays landing at its $\alpha$-fixed point, and form the corresponding Yoccoz puzzle pieces.
-The map $P_c$ is called \textit{satellite renormalizable}, or \textit{immediately renormalizable} if
+Let $P_c$ be a unicritical polynomial with $q>1$ external rays landing at its $\alpha$-fixed point, and form the corresponding Yoccoz puzzle pieces introduced in Section \ref{puzzles}.
+The map $P_c$ is called \textit{satellite renormalizable}, (also called \textit{immediately renormalizable} by Douady and Hubbard) if

 The map $P_c^q:Y^1_0 \rightarrow P_c^q(Y^1_0)$ is a proper branched covering of \text{degree $d$}.
 However, its domain is not compactly contained in its range.
 One can slightly enlarge $Y^1_0$ so that it is compactly contained in its range (see \cite{Mi3} for a detailed argument).
-Thus, $P_c^q$ can be turned into a unicritical polynomial-like map.
+Thus, $P_c^q$ can be turned into a unicritical polynomial-like mapping.
 Note that the above condition on the orbit of the critical point implies that the corresponding little Julia set is connected.

-If $P_c$ is not satellite renormalizable, then there is a first positive moment $k$ such that $P_c^{kq}(0)$ belongs to some $Z^{1}_{i}$.
-Define $Q^{1}$ as the pullback of this $Z^{1}_{i}$ under $P_c^{kq}$.
+If $P_c$ is not satellite renormalizable, then there is the first positive integer $k$ such that $P_c^{kq}(0)$ belongs to some $Z^{1}_{i}$.
+Define $Q^{1}$ as the pullback of this $Z^{1}_{i}$ under $P_c^{kq}$ containing the critical point.
 By the above process we form the first child $P^{1}$ and the favorite child $Q^{2}$ of $Q^{1}$.
-Repeating the above process we obtain a nest of puzzle pieces
+Repeating the above process we obtain a (finite or infinite) nest of puzzle pieces

 where $P^{i}$ is the first child of $Q^{i}$, and $Q^{i+1}$ is the favorite child of $Q^{i}$.